javaskater/rif_imports/README.md

 rest defines the following permissions: restful delete entity:node, restful get entity:node, restful patch entity:node, restful post entity:node serialization was enabled successfully.                                                                                                             [ok]
 ```

-* the Drupal8 rest modules are automatically downloaded and then activated as the custom type comes with rest services' views .

 ## Running the SHELL